dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ### Switch cell

-A `SwitchCell` displays text and a switch that can be switched on or off. `SwitchCell` defines the following properties:
+A <xref:Microsoft.Maui.Controls.SwitchCell> displays text and a switch that can be switched on or off. <xref:Microsoft.Maui.Controls.SwitchCell> defines the following properties:

 - `Text`, of type `string`, defines the text to display next to the switch.
 - `On`, of type `bool`, represents whether the switch is on or off.